 The pediatric cardiologist will again examine your baby and will likely order an electrocardiogram (also known as an ECG or EKG).
 This is a quick and painless procedure that will help to identify and assess any abnormalities within in the heart.

-There are no risks associated with this procedure, although some people may experience a slight allergic reaction the adhesive agents used to stick the electrodes to various parts of the body (chest, shoulders and each leg).
+There are no risks associated with this procedure, although some people may experience a slight allergic reaction to the adhesive agents used to stick the electrodes to various parts of the body (chest, shoulders, and each leg).

 How are heart murmurs treated?